veyyz/application-security-lab/README.md

 Now, when a user logs in, bcrypt hashes the users input and compares it to the hashed password without the need to store anything in plain-text.

 5. That's it!
 Let's just verify that your changes work.
 If you remember correctly, we crashed our application in the last step of part 3.
-So we will need restart by typing the following command into the Terminal of your Codespace '`npm start`'.
+So we will need restart by typing the following command into the Terminal of your Codespace `npm start`.

-6.Open your web application in the browser and create a new user.
+6. Open your web application in the browser and create a new user.
 Logout and login again with that user (this should succeed.)
 Try to login with `Student` and `Poptart`. **This will fail** because `Poptart` is still stored in plain-text but your logic compares it to the hashed version.

 7. Let's verify that the passwords are being stored as hashes now instead of in plain-text.
 Navigate back to `/pages/homepage.html` and paste the following string into the username field and click Login.
 ```